-In addition to commanding the City to violate U.S. Federal immigration laws, the State's Sanctuary State Law forces City officials, in-4 5 cluding Huntington Beach Police personnel, to violate California Penal Code §§ 31 and 32 for "aiding and abetting" and "accessory after the fact" 6 7 in harboring, concealing, or protecting the perpetrator who committed a 8 Federal crime.
-Moreover, the Sanctuary State Law forces City officials, including Huntington Beach Police personnel, to harbor, conceal, or 9 10 "shield from detection" known unauthorized aliens in their custody.
-The 11 Sanctuary State Law commands City officials, including Huntington 12 Beach Police personnel, to turn a blind eye to the smuggling of aliens, 13 many of whom end up becoming victims of human trafficking.
+In addition to commanding the City to violate U.S. Federal immigration laws, the State's Sanctuary State Law forces City officials, including Huntington Beach Police personnel, to violate California Penal Code §§ 31 and 32 for "aiding and abetting" and "accessory after the fact" in harboring, concealing, or protecting the perpetrator who committed a Federal crime.
+Moreover, the Sanctuary State Law forces City officials, including Huntington Beach Police personnel, to harbor, conceal, or "shield from detection" known unauthorized aliens in their custody.
+The Sanctuary State Law commands City officials, including Huntington Beach Police personnel, to turn a blind eye to the smuggling of aliens, many of whom end up becoming victims of human trafficking.

-14 The State cannot force the City to violate U.S. Federal immigration laws that both the Ninth Circuit Court of Appeals and the United States 15 16 Supreme Court have held preempt related State laws under the Su-17 premacy Clause.
+The State cannot force the City to violate U.S. Federal immigration laws that both the Ninth Circuit Court of Appeals and the United States Supreme Court have held preempt related State laws under the Supremacy Clause.

-18 To put a fine point, as a Charter City, Huntington Beach's Police Department does not belong to the State.
-Rather, the Huntington Beach 19 20 Police Department belongs to the City - and as such, the Police Depart-21 ment should be free from State interference and control.
-The City and its Police Department should be, therefore, entirely at liberty to employ eve-22 23 ry lawful means to combat crime and promote public safety for the City's 200,000 residents.
-24 local crime and promote local public safety.12 As it is now, California's Sanctuary State Law prevents such voluntary cooperation thereby preventing the City from employing every lawful means available to combat crime in Huntington Beach and forces City officials to violate U.S. Federal immigration laws.
+To put a fine point, as a Charter City, Huntington Beach's Police Department does not belong to the State.
+Rather, the Huntington Beach Police Department belongs to the City - and as such, the Police Department should be free from State interference and control.
+The City and its Police Department should be, therefore, entirely at liberty to employ every lawful means to combat crime and promote public safety for the City's 200,000 residents.

+While the Federal Government cannot commandeer State and/or local resources to effectuate its operations or achieve its goals, local agencies, like Huntington Beach, should be at liberty to voluntarily cooperate with the Federal Government in its operations in order to combat local crime and promote local public safety.
+As it is now, California's Sanctuary State Law prevents such voluntary cooperation thereby preventing the City from employing every lawful means available to combat crime in Huntington Beach and forces City officials to violate U.S. Federal immigration laws.
 That the State can stand as a barrier between the City and the Federal Government not only shocks the conscience, but it is also unconstitutional.

-25 While the Federal Government cannot commandeer State and/or 26 local resources to effectuate its operations or achieve its goals, local 27 agencies, like Huntington Beach, should be at liberty to voluntarily co-28 operate with the Federal Government in its operations in order to combat

-8 The Supremacy Clause of the U.S. Constitution demands that the 9 California Sanctuary State Law yield to the Federal Government and not 10 act as a barrier to the enforcement of U.S. Federal immigration laws.
-By 11 enacting its Sanctuary State Law, the State of California exceeded its 12 authority and is unconstitutionally interfering with U.S. Federal law and 13 the City's Charter Home Rule authority.
+The Supremacy Clause of the U.S. Constitution demands that the California Sanctuary State Law yield to the Federal Government and not act as a barrier to the enforcement of U.S. Federal immigration laws.
+By enacting its Sanctuary State Law, the State of California exceeded its authority and is unconstitutionally interfering with U.S. Federal law and the City's Charter Home Rule authority.